The current minimum wage rates in Canada for each province and territory.

 If you've ever wondered what the current minimum wage is in your province or territory, or are simply interested in discovering which places in Canada have the highest minimum wages, read on the find out.

 The province with the highest minimum wage in Canada is British Columbia at $15.65 per hour.
 The province with the lowest minimum wage in Canada is Saskatchewan at $13.00 per hour.

 We'll list the top Canadian provinces and territories that have the highest minimum wage, starting with the highest minimum wage and working our way down.
 This guide is designed to help you understand the current minimum wage where you live as well as how often it changes or is scheduled to change.

 It's also important to note that if you or someone you know is working on commission, as an intern, or is an executive/managerial employee, different wage rules may apply.
 And, if you ever find yourself struggling to make ends meet on your current wage, there are many government-funded benefit programs and services in place to help.

-So, without further ado, let's take a look at the current minimum wages throughout the country and how they compare to the rising cost of living.
+So, without further ado, let's take a look at the current minimum wages throughout the country and how they compare to the rising price of essential goods and services needed for basic living.

 - The cost of living